Winter Homestead Organization

 It’s just another way to work smarter, not harder this year!

-Homesteaders who raise livestock should be either preparing livestock for winter or closing out their livestock areas at the end of the year.
 A lot of us are coming off of pastured poultry or pastured pigs.
 The freezers are full and we’re no longer working that aspect of our homestead.
 Unless you are overwintering egg layers, pigs, or livestock those areas need to be cleaned up, materials stored, and feeders and waterers scrubbed so everything is ready to go for the next batch in the spring.

 If you will be overwintering stock, then you will want to consider using a deep litter method of bedding.
 Deep litter bedding is done by packing wood chips or straw and letting your livestock run around on it.
 Spreading more bedding material and packing it in layers every few days means you’re adding on more of that carbon.
 Deep litter bedding options can be wood chips, straw, shredded cardboard, or even organic matter like leaves from your yard.
-This essentially builds up its own little community of microbes and bacterial and good stuff in there and creates warmth.
+This essentially builds up its own little community of microbes and good stuff in there that creates warmth.

 You can do this in your chicken run as well if you have a permanent one.
 You can actually fill that chicken run up every few days with some wood chips, straw, leaves, or other organic material.
 Be sure to keep that going and keep it moving kind of like a compost pile.
 Through the composting process, it will create heat your chickens can lay on if it snows and you don’t have a covered run.
 The snow will melt more quickly.
 And it also creates a habitat for bugs and plants.
 Use whole grain chicken feed to scatter around as scratch in the run.
 The seeds will actually sprout, even in the wintertime!
 You’ll have little sprouts on warm days that give a little extra nutritional boost to your chickens as well.